OpenNMT/OpenNMT/README.md

 * `rnn_size`: Size of LSTM hidden states.
 * `word_vec_size`: Word embedding size.
 * `attn`:  If = 1, use attention over the source sequence during decoding.
-If = 0, then it uses the last hidden state of the decoder as the context at each time step.
+If = 0, then it uses the last hidden state of the encoder as the context at each time step.
 * `brnn`: If = 1, use a bidirectional LSTM on the encoder side.
 Input embeddings (or CharCNN if using characters)  are shared between the forward/backward LSTM, and hidden states of the corresponding forward/backward LSTMs are added to obtain the hidden representation for that